She Loves Biscotti

 • Spread the hazelnuts in a single layer on an ungreased rimmed baking sheet.

-• Roast in the oven for about 12-15 minutes, or until fragrant, skins have browned and begin to split and crack.
+• Roast in the oven for about 12-15 minutes, or until fragrant, the skins have browned and begin to split and crack.
 Shake the baking sheet occasionally as they are roasting in the oven.

 How to toast nuts on the stovetop